H8X24A1/H8X24A1.github.io/setup/resource-setup/door-connect-for-microsoft-teams-setup.md

 +++ Create the Resource

 Log in to your system.
-Go to the Resources section and click on Add Resource.
+Go to the Reources section and click on Add Resource.
 Enter the required information for the resource and select the Door Connect License.
 Save the resource.
 Connect to the Connector: